 The first vacation I can remember was a short trip to PEI when I was about five years old.
 I remember the excitement waiting for the ferry and being slightly alarmed at the red soil.
 We had fun times in Cavendish but then evening came upon us and we had to find a place to stay.
 My parents had not booked any accommodation.
 We drove by many, many “no vacancy” signs.
 Mom later told me she thought we’d be sleeping in the car.
 Finally we found a B&B with a room although it was just for two people.
 Thankfully they let us stay and the four of us made it work.

 My first plane ride came when I was ten years old.
 We went to Orlando and I was over the moon.
 Words cannot describe the joy on that trip.
 My parents used a travel agent and it was terrific.
 However, we missed out on some great opportunities because we just went with the flow.
 There’s certainly value in that approach, but looking back, if we had cracked a book or two (it was pre-internet) we’d have maximized our vacation dollars a little more.

 After high school graduation came my first trip to Europe.
 Again, extreme jubilation.
-It was a whirlwind organized tour that I wouldn’t exactly recommend, but at the time it was just awesome to be in Europe.
+It was a whirlwind organized tour that I wouldn’t recommend, but at the time it was just awesome to be in Europe and I learned a lesson about travelling.
 My next trip across the pond was for a summer study abroad program in England.
 I also took the train up to the Scottish highlands to see the village where my ancestors lived before they took off for Nova Scotia.
 It was incredible.